Slide show of the L2 Spring2 Dac. (Official Photos of KTE Spring2 Dac will be live second week of Dec approximately)

 This new DAC “Spring2” is the design of a new era, is a milestone for HoloAudio’s own Jeff Zhu.
 It’s a full discrete R2R type of audio decoder and does not have off the shelf-DAC chip!
 This is a bespoke custom-designed core DAC module and truly a breakthrough with technology for any DAC chip today.
 The Spring 2 is here to achieve new heights, new dynamics and simply a full spectrum of audio to please the aural senses.

 Here at KitsuneHiFi, we have three versions of the Spring 2 DAC.
-Other places ONLY offer two models.
-Below are the three models:
+Below are the three levels, and KTE being our no compromise model with all options:

 (The base model is quite good all by itself and priced so competitively it’s impossible to beat the performance/price ratio.)
 This model has basic caps for the PSU, and does not include a CNC remote.
 It has standard Red label 5N Copper Otype Transformer, copper wiring.
 Considered the base model however packs a mean punch for price per dollar performance ratio. (no remote control in this version)